reema0814/Cloud-Scale-Analytics-with-Microsoft-Fabric/lab-guide/lab_07.md

 ## Review

 In this exercise, the completion of these tasks involved the establishment of a data warehouse that served as a centralized repository for structured data.
-Tables were created, and data was inserted into the warehouse , forming the basis for subsequent analyses.
+Tables were created, and data was inserted into the warehouse , forming the basis for subsequent analysis.
 A data model was defined  to represent relationships between entities.
 Data warehouse tables were queried, extracting specific insights.
-Finally, a view was created, and data was visualized, providing a customized perspective and enhancing interpretability.
+Finally, a view was created, and data was visualized in PowerBi, providing a customized perspective and enhancing interpretability.
 The specific implementations and details were tailored to the characteristics of the dataset and the analytical requirements.

 ## Proceed to next exercise